GRB 160410A: the first Chemical Study of the Interstellar Medium of a Short GRB: Introduction

-In this paper we present a study of the optical counterpart of GRB 160410A and its afterglow spectrum.
-GRB160410A is the first SGRB for which the spectrum is in the right redshift range and has sufficient quality to make a chemical study of the ISM in its host galaxy.
-We also include GRB 201221D in our analysis, the third SGRB with an afterglow spectrum, which had a lower redshift of $z=1.045$ and a less broad spectral coverage.
+In this paper we present a study of the optical counterpart of GRB\,160410A and its afterglow spectrum.
+GRB\,160410A is the first SGRB for which the spectral observations span a large enough spectral range, together with the SGRB redshift, to cover the \lya\ absorption line and has sufficient quality to make a chemical study of the gas in its host galaxy.
+We also include GRB\,201221D in our analysis, a SGRB with absorption lines in the spectrum, which had a lower redshift of $z=1.045$ and a less broad spectral coverage (see Sect. \ref{sec201221dSpec}).
 The paper is structured as follows: In Sect.\,\ref{sec:observations} we present the observations of the afterglow and host galaxy of both GRBs, Sect.\,\ref{sec:results} presents the results on the analysis of the spectrum of the burst afterglow and its light curve as well as observations of the field to detect the host galaxy.
-For GRB 201221D we also present the analysis and properties of its associated host galaxy.
+For GRB\,201221D we also present the analysis and properties of its associated host galaxy.
 In Sect.\,\ref{sec:discussion} we put the results in context of similar studies for long GRBs and in Sect.\,\ref{sec:conclusions} we present our final conclusions.

 Throughout this study, we adopt a cosmological model with $H_0=67.3\,\textnormal{km\,s}^{-1}\textnormal{Mpc}^{-1}$, $\Omega_M=0.315$, $\Omega_\Lambda=0.685$ \citep{2014A&A...571A..16P}.